KURVFORM/Kurvform/README.md

 ## Digital Design | BIM | AEC Data

-Digital maker and tinkerer with BIM, AEC data and beyond... ⚡
+I'm a digital maker and tinkerer with BIM, AEC data and related stuff... ⚡